How Therapy Works: 32 Proven Stats from Melbourne Psychologists

-The demand for psychological services in Melbourne has surged significantly in recent years, with many individuals seeking support for issues like anxiety, depression, and trauma.
-As more people turn to therapy, understanding how these services work and their proven benefits is essential.
+The demand for psychological services in Melbourne has surged in recent years, with more individuals seeking support for anxiety, depression, trauma and overall wellbeing.

 How Therapy Works